-There are two homes on the estate.
+There are two homes on the estate, the main house and the cottage.
 Renovations have started on the country farmhouse that will provide the main lodging of a proper inn.
-Until then, please enjoy the cozy country cottage suite that is your private retreat during your visit to Pomfret.
+Until then, please enjoy the cozy country cottage that is your private retreat during your visit to Pomfret.

 Hope to see you soon.